Trion gas on the surface of a failed excitonic insulator

 However, a key distinction must be noted.
 While \TNSE\ is widely regarded as an excitonic insulator, \TNS\ is not.
-Therefore, in \TNSE\ the exciton binding energy, \textit{$E_{ex}^b$}, is expected to exceed the band gap, \textit{$E_g$}, implying that a photoemission process that dissociates an exciton should produce a spectral feature located {\em below} the valence band maximum.
+Therefore, in \TNSE\ the exciton binding energy, $\Eex$, is expected to exceed the band gap, $\Eg$, implying that a photoemission process that dissociates an exciton should produce a spectral feature located {\em below} the valence band maximum.
 Such a feature has indeed been observed in ARPES experiments \cite{fukutani_detecting_2021}, although its interpretation as a signature of excitons remains a subject of ongoing debate \cite{Yale_first}.
-In the case of \TNS\ studied here, attributing the 165 meV in-gap feature to an exciton would result in \textit{$E_g > E_{ex}^b$}, in agreement with it being a semiconductor, which should make thermally excited excitons very rare.
+In the case of \TNS\ studied here, attributing the 165 meV in-gap feature to an exciton would result in $\Eg>\Eex$, in agreement with it being a semiconductor, which should make thermally excited excitons very rare.
 The very weak temperature dependence of the in-gap state indicates that it is not governed by a thermally excited exciton population.

 We propose that the in-gap feature observed in our measurements originates from trions: three-body bound states consisting of an exciton bound to an additional electron.
 These trions form in the presence of excess surface charge, offering a natural explanation for the observed spectral signature as we discuss below.
-Unlike simple excitonic models, which are incompatible with the energetics of the system, the trion scenario resolves this contradiction by invoking a more strongly bound composite state, stabilized by the extra electron–exciton interaction, \( E_{\mathrm{ex\text{-}e}}^b \).
-The total trion binding energy, \( E_{\mathrm{tr}}^b = E_{\mathrm{ex}}^b + E_{\mathrm{ex\text{-}e}}^b \), can then exceed the band gap even if the exciton binding energy \( E_{\mathrm{ex}}^b \) alone does not.
+Unlike simple excitonic models, which are incompatible with the energetics of the system, the trion scenario resolves this contradiction by invoking a more strongly bound composite state, stabilized by the extra electron–exciton interaction, \( \Eexe \).
+The total trion binding energy, \( \Etr =\Eex + \Eexe \), can then exceed the band gap even if the exciton binding energy \( \Eex \) alone does not.
 In such cases, individual excitons cannot form spontaneously, but the presence of an additional surface electron enables the formation of a trion.

 In a photoemission process, such a trion can be broken, leaving behind an exciton.
 This process is illustrated in Fig. \ref{fig:Energetics}(A).
-Similarly to the signature left by the disassociation of an exciton, we show below that the disassociation of a trion should produce a spectral feature located \( E_{ex-e}^b \) below the bottom of the conduction band, since this is the additional binding energy needed to break the trion into the photo-emitted electron and the leftover exciton.
+Similarly to the signature left by the disassociation of an exciton, we show below that the disassociation of a trion should produce a spectral feature located \( \Eexe \) below the bottom of the conduction band, since this is the additional binding energy needed to break the trion into the photo-emitted electron and the leftover exciton.